Boston Marathon bombing: Khairullozhon Matanov

 In March 2015, Matanov pleaded guilty to all four counts.
 In June 2015, he was sentenced to 30 months in prison.

 Victims

 Deaths

 Three people were killed as a direct result of the bombings.
 Krystle Marie Campbell, a 29-year-old restaurant manager from Medford, Massachusetts, was killed by the first bomb.
-Lü Lingzi (吕令子), a 23-year-old Chinese national and Boston University statistics graduate student from Shenyang, Liaoning, and 8-year-old Martin William Richard from the Dorchester neighborhood of Boston, were both killed by the second bomb.
+Lu Lingzi (吕令子), a 23-year-old Chinese citizen and Boston University statistics master's student from Shenyang, Liaoning, and 8-year-old Martin William Richard from the Dorchester neighborhood of Boston, were both killed by the second bomb.